 Justification of Red List Category

-The overall population trend is decreasing.
-The ostralegus and finschi populations are reported to be declining (Wetlands International 2012, Nagy et al. 2014, Sagar and Veitch 2014, van de Pol et al. 2014, van Roomen et al. 2014a, BirdLife International 2015).
-The population of ostralegus increased strongly between the 1960s and the 1990s (van de Pol et al. 2014), but has subsequently declined significantly, at a rate exceeding 40% over three generations.
+The overall population trend is decreasing (Wetlands International 2019, Nagy et al. 2014, van de Pol et al. 2014, van Roomen et al. 2014a, BirdLife International 2015).
+The population of ostralegus, the largest of the three subspecies, increased strongly between the 1960s and the 1990s (van de Pol et al. 2014), but has subsequently declined significantly, at a rate exceeding 40% over three generations.
+The long-term increases are often ascribed to successful adaptation to breeding inland on newly available agricultural grasslands (Meltofte 1993, Goss-Custard et al. 1996) however, apparent concurrent increases in coastal populations contrast with this view.
 The longipes population is reported to be stable (Sarychev and Mischenko 2014, van Roomen et al. 2014b) and the trend for the osculans population is unknown (Melville et al. 2014).
-Recent declines in the H. o. ostralegus population may however be part of a longer-term fluctuation.
-Mechanical shellfisheries operations have been severely restricted in the Netherlands and the species's population there may be expected to increase in the future (van de Pol et al. 2014).
-Further information is needed to confirm whether the population reaches stability or if it continues to decline.
-Because of this uncertainty, the rate of decline is currently placed in the band 20-29% in three generations although the current rate appears to be higher.
+Recent rapid declines in the H. o. ostralegus population may however be part of a longer-term fluctuation.
+Mechanical shellfisheries operations have been severely restricted in the Netherlands (van de Pol et al. 2014), however, there has not been a concomitant halt in the population decline despite food stocks recovering (M. van de Pol in litt.
+2016).
+Further information is needed to confirm whether the population may reach stability in the future or if it will continue to decline.
+Because of this uncertainty, the overall rate of decline is currently placed in the band 20-29% in three generations although the current rate within the largest population appears to be higher.

-The species has a wide range comprising four flyway populations.
+The species has a wide range comprising three flyway populations.
 H. o. ostralegus breeds from Iceland and Scandinavia east to north-west Russia, south through U.K. to north-west France, with isolated populations in the Mediterranean, and winters on coasts south to West Africa.
 H. o. longipes breeds from west and central Russia south to the Black, Caspian and Aral Seas, and east to western Siberia, and winters on coasts from East Africa through Arabia to India; H. o. osculans breeds from coastal north-east Russia through Manchuria to the west and south coasts of the Korean Peninsula south to Fujian province, China, and winters in eastern China and along the west coast of the Korean Peninsula (more than 50% of the population is thought to winter at just one site, Yubu Island, South Korea and a further 25% are thought to winter at Lianyunggang, Jiangsu, China; Melville et al. 2014).
-H. o. finschi breeds and winters in New Zealand (Hockey et al. 2013).
-Two thirds of the H. o. finschi population winter in the northern half of the North Island, while breeding is confined to the South Island, mainly east of the Southern Alps (Sagar and Veitch 2014).

 Conservation and Research Actions Underway

 The species is listed on Annex II (B) of the EU Birds Directive.
-It is protected by the Wildlife Act 1953 in New Zealand (Sagar and Veitch 2014).
+Mechanical shellfisheries operations have been severely restricted in the Netherlands (van de Pol et al. 2014).

 Conservation and Research Actions Proposed

 Monitor populations at wintering and breeding areas throughout its range, and record breeding success.
 Introduce frequent standardised surveys, particularly in the Nordic countries (van de Pol et al. 2014).
 Research breeding distribution of the osculans population, conduct ringing studies to understand migratory patterns and investigate why Yubu Island in South Korea and southern Shandong/northern Jiangsu in China are key sites for the species (Melville et al, 2014).
-Identify stopover sites and wintering areas for the longipes population (Sarychev and Mischenko 2014).
-Undertake population monitoring at breeding and wintering sites in New Zealand to understand habitat use and identify potential threats and suitable management interventions for the species (Sagar and Veitch 2014).
+Identify stopover sites and wintering areas for the longipes population (Sarychev & Mischenko 2014).
 Assess impacts of land reclamation on the species in South Korea and China (Melville et al. 2014).
 Further research is needed to investigate the cause of declines in areas such as Germany and Denmark, to model the potential effects of climate change on the species, assess the impact of human disturbance and to look at population dynamics (van de Pol et al. 2014).